andyzhangx/demo/linux/azurefile/azurefile-mountoptions.md

-# Set mountOptions in Dynamic Provisioning for azure file (support from v1.7.0)
+# Set mountOptions in Dynamic Provisioning for azure file (supported from v1.7.0)
 ## Below is an example setting mountOptions in Dynamic Provisioning
 #### download `storageclass-azurefile-mountoptions.yaml` file and modify `mountOptions` values
 ```